Learn about the health risks of abusing prescription drugs and the penalties for violating laws governing their misuse.

 Is it okay to take a drug prescribed for someone else?

 No. It is unlawful for any person to knowingly or intentionally possess a controlled substance unless the substance was obtained directly from, or pursuant to, a valid prescription, or order of a practitioner while acting in the course of his professional practice.
-(Code of Virginia § 18.2-250) This means that it is illegal to take a relative’s or friend’s prescription for any reason.
+(Code of Virginia § 18.2- 250) This means that it is illegal to take another person’s prescription for any reason.

 Are prescription and over-the-counter drugs being abused?

+Stimulants speed up the body’s systems and can cause anxiety, panic, tremors, irregular heartbeat, high body temperature, and heart attack.
+Long-term use can lead to psychosis, paranoia, and homicidal tendencies.
+People who suddenly stop taking stimulants can become tired, depressed, and in some cases, suicidal.
 Commonly abused stimulants include drugs such as Ritalin, Dexedrine, and Adderall.
-They increase the levels of these chemicals in the brain and body and can cause anxiety, panic, tremors, irregular heartbeat, high body temperature, and heart attack.
-People who suddenly stop taking stimulants can become tired, depressed, and even suicidal.

 How are prescription drugs classified in the schedules in Virginia’s Drug Control Act?

-The Virginia Drug Control Act places controlled substances into five categories called “schedules” depending upon the drug’s acceptable medical use and the drug’s abuse or dependency potential.
-(Code of Virginia §§54.1-3446 through 54.1-3456) Virginia’s Drug Control Act reflects the drug classifications in the Federal Comprehensive Drug Abuse Prevention and Control Act of 1970.
+The Virginia Drug Control Act places controlled substances into five categories called “schedules,” depending upon the drug’s acceptable medical use and the drug’s abuse or dependency potential.
+Virginia’s Drug Control Act reflects the drug classifications in federal law and adds a sixth category in Virginia law that includes substances that are not “drugs” in the conventional sense, but are nonetheless used or abused.
+(Code of Virginia §§ 54.1-3445 through 54.1-3456.1).

 The schedules are described below.
 Note that all Schedule I drugs (except marijuana pursuant to a valid prescription and for a limited purpose) and many Schedule II drugs are illegal to possess.

 SCHEDULE I drugs have a high potential for abuse with no accepted medical use.
-Drugs in this schedule include marijuana, heroin, and LSD.
+Drugs in this schedule include heroin and LSD.

 SCHEDULE II drugs have a high potential for abuse and severe dependence, but have a currently accepted medical use.
-Schedule II drugs include PCP, cocaine, methadone, and methamphetamine.
+Schedule II drugs include fentanyl, PCP, cocaine, methadone, methamphetamine, and codeine.

 SCHEDULE III drugs have less potential for abuse than schedule II drugs, a potential for moderate dependency and an accepted medical use.
-Anabolic steroids and codeine fall into this category.
+Anabolic steroids and buprenorphine fall into this category.

 SCHEDULE IV drugs have less potential for abuse than Schedule III drugs, a limited potential for dependency, and are accepted in medical treatment.
 Schedule IV drugs include Valium, Xanax and other tranquilizers and sedatives.